upliftedl/Zara-project/CODE_OF_CONDUCT.md

 All contributors, users, and participants are expected to:

-- Treat others with dignity and respect
+- Treat others with dignity and respect.
-- Offer constructive feedback
+- Offer constructive feedback.
-- Avoid discriminatory, offensive, or abusive behavior
+- Avoid discriminatory, offensive, or abusive behavior.

 ---